 Doug Walker operates Casinonomics Consulting.
 His specialty is the economic and social impacts of gambling.
-For projects that involve issues, Dr. Walker works with a network of colleagues from other disciplines, including psychology, public health, social work, law.
+For projects that involve inter-disciplinary issues, Dr. Walker works with a network of academic colleagues from other disciplines, including psychology, public health, social work, and law.
 Casinonomics can handle small and large projects on any aspect of gambling.

 Douglas M. Walker, Ph.D.